TownLake/blog-samrhea-legacy/content/posts/2023/2023-02-19-under-attack-dns-filter/index.md

   - "Zero Trust"
   - "Cloudflare"
 description: "Rapidly deploy a positive security DNS filtering model in an emergency"
-socialImage: "./media/github-shortcut-options.PNG"
+socialImage: "./media/rank-and-disable-rule.png"
 ---

 I went to see *Ant-Man and the Wasp: Quantumania* this weekend.
-I have seen every Marvel Cinematic Universe (MCU) movie in theaters for the last nearly 15 years.
+I have seen every Marvel Cinematic Universe (MCU) movie in theaters for the last nearly 15 years, excluding *Black Widow* which arrived on Disney Plus during the pandemic.
 I sat alone (my significant other was on a weekend trip with friends in London to see a West End show).
-I ate a whole package of Haribo.
+I ate a whole package of Haribo Favorites.
 I was so happy.

 > I spent time with friends this weekend.
 I promise.
 I just love seeing movies by myself.
 If you haven't tried it, you should.